-# Enabled
+# Enable

-The `enabled` key in an object's properties can be set using a logical expression that evaluates to `true` or `false`.
+The `enable` key in an object's properties can be set using a logical expression that evaluates to `true` or `false`.
 This determines whether a specific UI element is enabled or disabled based on the conditions specified in the expression.
 Works in the same way as [visible](https://docs.realmacsoftware.com/elements-docs/elements-language/component/properties-json/general-structure/visible).

 * **Boolean Logic**: Use logical operators (`&&`, `||`) to combine multiple conditions.